-- i) All parties that connect with and/or utilize the ISTS are required to abide by the principles and procedures defined in the IEGC in so far as they apply to that party. - ii) For the purpose of the IEGC, the Damodar Valley Corporation (DVC) will be treated similar to an STU/SEB, in view of the fact that DVC is a vertically integrated utility like an SEB and has its own generation, transmission and distribution in the identified command area. - iii) For the purpose of the IEGC, the generating stations of the Bhakra Beas Management Board (BBMB) and Sardar Sarover Narmada Nigam Ltd. (SSNNL) shall be treated as intra-State generating stations, but its transmission system shall be a part of the ISTS.
-This is because of the fact that only some of the States of Northern Region/Western Region have a share in BBMB/SSNNL, and their generating units have to be scheduled and despatched in a very special manner (in coordination with the irrigational requirements).
-The scheduling and despatch of the BBMB/SSNNL generation shall continue to be the responsibility of the BBMB/SSNNL, with a proviso that it shall be duly coordinated with respective Regional Load Despatch Centre and the beneficiaries.
+- ii) For the purpose of the IEGC, the Damodar Valley Corporation (DVC) will be treated similar to 2[an SEB], in view of the fact that DVC is a vertically integrated utility like an SEB and has its own generation, transmission and distribution in the identified command area. - For the purpose of the IEGC, the generating stations of the Bhakra Beas Management Board (BBMB) and Sardar Sarovar Project (SSP) shall be treated as intra-State generating stations, though their transmission systems shall be a part of the ISTS.
+This is because of the fact that only some of the States of Northern Region/Western Region have a share in BBMB/SSP, and their generating units have to be scheduled and dispatched in a very special manner (in coordination with the irrigational requirements).
+The scheduling and dispatch of the BBMB/SSP generation shall continue to be the responsibility of the BBMB/Narmada Control Authority (NCA), with a proviso that it shall be duly coordinated with the respective Regional Load Dispatch Centre and the beneficiaries.